IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

 application startup, but rather, on first access.
 This can cause problems when

 deploying certain apps to Liferay DXP.
 To configure servlet filters to initialize

-on application startup (i.e., deployment), set the following
+on application startup (i.e., deployment), you need to set the following

-webcontainer properties in the WebSphere application server, follow the
+webcontainer custom properties in the WebSphere application server,

 Next, in the WebSphere profile you created for Liferay DXP, you must set an argument that supports Liferay DXP’s Java memory requirements.
 You’ll modify this file:

 <jvmEntries xmi:id="JavaVirtualMachine_1183122130078" ... maximumHeapSize="2048">